 11. Lilian Schick School has a dress code.
-For specific information, please see below.
+For specific information, please see the School Handbook.

 12. For student safety reasons, students are not to be riding skateboards and bikes on school property during the school day.
 The bike must be placed in the supplied bike rack and secured with a lock until departing the school grounds in a safe manner at the end of the school day.
 It is required that skateboarders and bikers use an approved CSA helmet.

 13. Items which can be viewed as a weapon, or are deemed to be weapons under the Criminal Code, are prohibited from school property.
 Students who are found to be in possession of items or involved in such incidents are subject to consequences according to Board Policy including but not limited to suspension and/or expulsion

 14. Students are not to possess, use or distribute alcohol, drugs or tobacco at school or school sponsored events.
 Students who are found to be in possession of items or involved in such incidents are subject to consequences according to Board Policy including but not limited to suspension and/or expulsion

 15. School buses are part of school.
 It is expected that students on buses follow school board policy and act appropriately and with respect for one’s self and others while on the bus.

 Every violation of the Code of Conduct by a student is to be addressed by staff.
 In order to deal with violations consistently, inappropriate behavior is generally categorized according to three levels of severity with appropriate action steps.